Mahoning-Valley-Community/youngstownactioncenter-site/content/the_yac.md

 ## Explore the YAC

-The YAC is always evolving.
 As of September 2025, we are undergoing some minor construction and reorganization.
-If and when you visit, please excuse our mess.
+Check back or follow us on social media for updates on the evolution of this space!